DigitalPublishingToolkit/TOD15-Online-Courtship/md/16_Ozgun-Talking.md

 work and erotic thrill and provides the perfect ground for fantasy, giving the webcam its seductive power.

-We can see this at work when we look at the most popular performers’ channels.
-Contrary to the common wisdom, the rankings that are apparent in the listings show that the popularity of the performers does not directly correlate with their physical attractiveness or attributes (in other words, the conformity of their physical appearance with the hegemonic conventions of ‘beauty’), or how much nudity they display, or how explicit their broadcast is and to what distances they go to satisfy their audience.
+We can see this at work when we look at the most popular performers' channels.
+Contrary to the common wisdom, the rankings that are apparent in the listings show that the popularity of the performers does not directly correlate with their physical attractiveness or attributes (in other words, the conformity of their physical appearance with the hegemonic conventions of 'beauty'), or how much nudity they display, or how explicit their broadcast is and to what distances they go to satisfy their audience.

-## ‘Realness’ of the Webcam Image: Benefit of the Doubt
+## 'Realness' of the Webcam Image: Benefit of the Doubt

-Oftentimes the popularity of performers is related to their ability to construct ‘verisimilitude’ - an effect that I will provisionally call ‘realness.’
-‘Realness’ is an immediate effect of a direct, unprocessed, unscripted and unedited visual reference - something with which we are now becoming familiar, by the multitude of cell phone and amateur video images we are being exposed to in our everyday communication environment.
-What I call ‘realness’ here is, on one hand, a certain kind of ‘reality effect’ that is somehow different from and opposed to what we find in Hollywood narratives, and, on the other hand, a strategy that is born out of such layers of indiscernibility that is inherent to this particular form of communication.
+Oftentimes the popularity of performers is related to their ability to construct 'verisimilitude' - an effect that I will provisionally call 'realness.'
+'Realness' is an immediate effect of a direct, unprocessed, unscripted and unedited visual reference - something with which we are now becoming familiar, by the multitude of cell phone and amateur video images we are being exposed to in our everyday communication environment.
+What I call 'realness' here is, on one hand, a certain kind of 'reality effect' that is somehow different from and opposed to what we find in Hollywood narratives, and, on the other hand, a strategy that is born out of such layers of indiscernibility that is inherent to this particular form of communication.

-‘Realness,’ as such, is embedded in the ‘live-ness’ of the webcam.
+'Realness,' as such, is embedded in the 'live-ness' of the webcam.
-‘Live-ness’ appears to be an integral part of the erotic pleasure, to the degree that, although the streaming of a "pre-recorded" video feed to the site (instead of the live video image from the webcam) is technically and practically possible, this is considered ‘cheating’ and it is highly undesirable among webcam users.
-The sites are therefore designed with a particular administrative attention to sustain ‘live-ness’; the audience is given the chance to mark the performers’ feeds that they determine to be “recorded" and these channels appear marked as such on the listing page.
-‘Live-ness’ is an essential element for the ‘realness’ of the webcam, to the effect that ‘recorded’ is a synonym for ‘fake.’
+'Live-ness' appears to be an integral part of the erotic pleasure, to the degree that, although the streaming of a 'pre-recorded' video feed to the site (instead of the live video image from the webcam) is technically and practically possible, this is considered 'cheating' and it is highly undesirable among webcam users.
+The sites are therefore designed with a particular administrative attention to sustain 'live-ness'; the audience is given the chance to mark the performers' feeds that they determine to be 'recorded' and these channels appear marked as such on the listing page.
+'Live-ness' is an essential element for the 'realness' of the webcam, to the effect that 'recorded' is a synonym for 'fake.'

-The ‘live-ness’ of the performance includes (or, it is constructed through) the performer’s interaction with the audience.
+The 'live-ness' of the performance includes (or, it is constructed through) the performer's interaction with the audience.
 This interaction does not merely consist of passively responding to the demands of the audience to perform sexual acts, but largely, and more profoundly, and sometimes counterintuitively, sustained by talking with them, engaging